 I have 20 years of experience in advanced modeling, algorithm, and software development.
 I have released two open-source biomedical data mining software packages on NITRC: the GAMMA suite and Advanced Connectivity Analysis.
+I am Associate Vice Chair of AI, Department of Radiology, University of Maryland School of Medicine.
 I am a senior member of IEEE.
-I am an editorial member of Frontiers in Neuroscience, Frontiers of Neurorobotics, and the Open Neuroimaging Journal.
+I am an editorial member of Journal of Signal Processing Systems, Frontier of Computational Neuroscience, Frontiers of Neurorobotics, the Open Neuroimaging Journal, and the Neuroradiology Journal.
 My research is funded by NIH and the BRAIN initiative.

 - Barbera G, Liang B, Zhang LF, Gerfen CR, Culurciello E, Chen R#, Li Y#, Lin DT#.
-Spatially compact neural clusters in the dorsal striatum encode locomotion relevant information.
-Neuron, 2016. # co-corresponding authors.
+Spatially Compact Neural Clusters in The Dorsal Striatum Encode Locomotion Relevant Information.
+Neuron.
+92(1):202-213; 2016. # co-corresponding authors.
 (Role: co-corresponding author)

-- Chen HJ, Shi HB, Jiang LF, Chen L, Chen R. Disrupted topological organization of brain structural network associated with prior overt hepatic encephalopathy in cirrhotic patients.
-European Radiology, 2017.
-(Role: last and corresponding author).
+- Chen HJ, Shi HB, Jiang LF, Chen L, Chen R. Disrupted topological organization of brain structural network associated with prior overt hepatic encephalopathy in cirrhotic patients, European Radiology, 2017.
+(Role: corresponding author)

 - Wang Z, Wu W, Liu Y, Wang T, Chen X, Zhang J, Zhou G, Chen R. Altered cerebellar white matter integrity in patients with mild traumatic brain injury in the acute stage.
 PLoS One, 11(3), 2016.
-(Role: last and corresponding author).
+(Role: corresponding author)

 - Liu, Y., Wang, T., Chen, X., Zhang, J., Zhou, G., Wang, Z., Chen, R., Tract-based Bayesian multivariate analysis of mild traumatic brain injury.
 Computational and Mathematical Methods in Medicine.
 2014.
-(Role: last and corresponding author).
+(Role: corresponding author)

-- Lee Y, Madayambath S, Liu YZ, Lin DT, Chen R, Bhattacharyya SS, Online learning in neural decoding using incremental linear discriminant aAnalysis.
-IEEE International Conference on Cyborg and Bionic Systems, 2017.
+- Lee Y., Madayambath S., Liu YZ., Lin DT., Chen R., Bhattacharyya SS., Online Learning in Neural Decoding Using Incremental Linear Discriminant Analysis, IEEE International Conference on Cyborg and Bionic Systems, 2017

-Developing software can greatly facilitate advances in brain science.
+Developing software can greatly facilitate the advance of brain science.
 Scientists who are not heavy-duty informatics types can use these tools to analyze their own data.
-First, we developed an open-source, cross-platform software package called the GAMMA suite for neuroimaging data analysis.
+First, we developed an open-source cross-platform software package called the GAMMA suite for neuroimaging data analysis.
 It includes algorithms for biomarker detection and Bayesian predictive modeling.
 Second, we developed a large scale functional connectivity data mining software package called Advanced Connectivity Analysis (ACA).
-ACA enables large-scale, seed-based analysis and brain-behavior analysis.
+ACA enables large-scale seed-based analysis and brain-behavior analysis.
 Both the GAMMA suite and ACA are available at NITRC.